local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-ideas.md

     - (Local) I think it should be allowed to reinterpret what is transparent in the asset at will (though stil on color basis of the original texture)
     - (Local) I think it should be allowed to tile or otherwise use more than one texture per wall/floor/ceiling to mosaically build up a more complex image

+- Voice
+  - (Local) I think we should be allowed some or even as many as we want voice lines into the game as it sort of equates adding text.
+And I don't think we want to limit text do we?

 ## Possible loopholes

 - Sprite destruction and reassembly: